Arul-/Restler6Application/README.md

 Restler is an "API First Micro Framework" that offers better web api by design.

-Every branch in this git repository contains different application templates to suit your specific needs.

-Provides full laravel 8 database functionality for your non laravel projects adds Migration, Seeding and Artisan support to Illuminate Database.
+This template provides full laravel 8 database functionality for your non laravel projects adds Migration, Seeding and Artisan support to Illuminate Database.

 It enables **artisan** command line tool with: